 New traceless hydrazone linkers for solid-phase synthesis

 Currently, the traceless linkers, which introduce aliphatic or aromatic hydrogen to target compound after cleavage from solid phase, are very important for effective development and preparation of library of new compounds.
 We have developed methodology for preparation and use of hydrazone derivatives immobilized on polymer support, which serve as a linker between solid phase and any organic fragment.
 The hydrazone linker is stable under acidic and basic conditions and also toward reductive agents.
-Despite, the target molecule can be cleaved under very mild conditions by use of trimethylsilanolate salt at room temperature and atmospheric pressure.
+However, the target molecule can be cleaved under very mild conditions by the use of trimethylsilanolate salt at room temperature and atmospheric pressure.